-

 How do financial sponsors provide comfort to sellers where the purchasing entity is a special purpose vehicle?

-On larger transactions, financial sponsors will typically issue equity commitment letters, which are supported by legal opinions.
-Equity commitment letters are usually structured as an irrevocable commitment given by the fund to the acquisition vehicle pursuant to which the financial sponsor commits itself to invest certain funds in the acquisition vehicle for the purpose of either paying the purchase price or, if closing does not occur as a result of the purchaser’s breach, a damages claim.
-The seller can then enforce its right to specific performance of this commitment letter directly against the PE fund if it fails to comply with its terms.
-A bank or institutional lender may also provide a loan commitment letter which will be conditional on the occurrence of certain events as set out in the sale and purchase agreement.
-On smaller transactions, financial sponsors may opt to provide comfort to the sellers through certain fund representations made in the share purchase agreement.
+On larger transactions, financial sponsors will typically issue equity commitment letters ahead of funds being drawn down, which can be supported by legal opinions.
+Equity commitment letters are usually structured as an irrevocable commitment given by the fund to the acquisition vehicle pursuant to which the financial sponsor commits itself to draw down and invest certain funds in the acquisition vehicle for the purpose of either paying the purchase price or, if closing does not occur as a result of the purchaser’s breach, a damages claim.
+The seller can then enforce its right to specific performance of this commitment letter directly against the fund if it fails to comply with its terms.
+In the context of third-party funding (whether by traditional banks or by private credit lenders), letters of commitment are less common, and comfort is typically ascertained during and as a result of the due diligence process.
+The last 24 months in particular have seen an increase in the level of due diligence carried out by such third-party lenders, in tandem with such lenders seeking reliance on pre-transaction due diligence reports prepared by the purchaser’s legal and financial advisors.

 -